 The organisers hope that the players will achieve as much immersion as possible.
-To this end, players will be expected to wear appropriate costume and the set will be decorated (so far as the budget will allow) with appropriate scenery.
+To this end, players will be expected to wear appropriate costume and the set will be decorated (so far as the budget will allow and the players assist) with appropriate scenery.
 However, no form of real or replica weaponry will be permitted at the game.